 * The Sustainable Development Goals, adopted by the United Nations in 2015, are 17 global goals aimed at achieving a better and more sustainable world for all by 2030.Yakult Ethical

 CSR Promotion Committee

 The CSR Promotion Committee considers a wide range of management issues from the perspectives of the Yakult Group’s corporate social responsibility and sustainability.
-The Committee is chaired by the Divisional General Manager of the Management Support Division (a Senior Managing Executive Officer and Director), and is made up of executive officers from each relevant department.
+The Committee is chaired by the Divisional General Manager of the Management Support Division (a director and senior managing executive officer), and is made up of executive officers from each relevant department.

 The CSR Promotion Committee focuses discussion on policies and action plans that address environmental and social issues, and promotes efforts to resolve them.
 Meeting results are reported to the President for appropriate guidance.
 Among the deliberated topics, committee procedure stipulates that the Management Policy Council, which includes directors and Audit & Supervisory Board Members, as well as the Executive Officers Committee and the Board of Directors, must be consulted regarding important CSR matters relating to management policy.
 Considerations are presented to the Executive Officers Committee as necessary.

 The CSR Promotion Committee holds meetings approximately three times per year to discuss CSR promotion measures and policies, including climate change issues, and to manage progress.
-In fiscal 2021 the committee examined our long-term environmental vision for fiscal 2022 and beyond, as well as our medium- and short-term goals.
-The committee also discussed subjects such as the progress and results of the CSR Action Plan, the promotion of human rights due diligence, and future supply chain management initiatives.
+In fiscal 2022, the committee discussed the formulation of our Deforestation and Conversion Free (DCF) Commitment in relation to supply chain management and our response to the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+It also considered the progress and results of the CSR Action Plan and deliberated on future initiatives related to human rights due diligence.

 We have also established five specialized committees as subordinate organizations to carry out specific activities within each department as a way to promote sustainability/CSR initiatives throughout the Group.